The best hotels in Turkestan

 Alternatively, fly directly to Turkestan from Almaty (Air Astana, 1.5 hours, $60-100) and skip Shymkent.
 The new airport makes direct Turkestan access feasible.
 Book the return leg early. the Turkestan-Almaty flights sometimes have limited availability.

-Turkestan's best neighborhoods
+Turkestan's best hotel regions

 Turkestan is a small city (200,000 people) built around its ancient monuments.
 The new Turkestan Tourist City development (completed 2022) has created a resort zone adjacent to the Yasawi Mausoleum.
 The old city runs along the Syr Darya river plain.
 Hotels cluster near the mausoleum complex and along the main avenue.